Turbulence modulation in buoyancy-driven bubbly flows: Results

 Using \eqref{ns1} we obtain the steady-state the total energy budget equation as

 i.e., energy injected by buoyancy and stirring is dissipated by viscosity.
 Using table~\ref{tab:runs}, \eqref{eq:ebud} is easily verified.

 In this section, we study the contribution to the total budget from each of the phases.
 The two phases are characterized by the indicator function $c$ which takes value $1$ in the liquid phase, $0$ inside the bubble and an intermediate value at the interface.
 In a DNS of two-phase flows, usually, the interface is diffused over to $3-4$ grid points.
 Thus, using $c$ to distinguish the phases implies that the interface region contributes to both the phases.
-In order to avoid this conundrum, we construct a new indicator function $\cp$ such that the interface points are included inside the bubble.
-The new function $\cp$ is constructed by expanding $c$ radially by $0.16d$, where $d$ is the bubble diameter.
+In order to avoid this conundrum, we construct a new indicator function $\cp$ such that the interface points are included inside the bubble. \REM{The new function $\cp$ is constructed by expanding $c$ radially by $0.16d$, where $d$ is the bubble diameter.} {To construct $c^\prime$ we first initialize it to be the same as $c$.
+The points which lie closest to $c^\prime=1/2$ contour are identified as bubble interface points.
+For points where $c^\prime<1/2$, $c^\prime$ is set to zero and it is unity outside.
+Next we set $c^\prime=0$ at all points that are within a distance of $0.16d$ from the interface points.
+This completes the procedure of generating an inflated region around each bubble.}

 Henceforth we shall use the term bubble to indicate the regions where $\cp=0$.
 Using $\cp$ we define the net injection and dissipation rates in the liquid as:

 The contribution from the bubble phase can be obtained by subtracting the contribution from the liquid phase from the total, for instance, dissipation rate in the bubble phase is $\epn_{\rm b} = \epn - \epn_{\rm l}$.